nrwl/nx/docs/shared/recipes/nx-release/getting-started-with-nx-release.md

 ### Picking a New Version

 Nx Release will prompt you to pick a version bump for all the packages in the release.
-By default, all packages versions are kept in sync, so only one needs to be selected.
+By default, all package versions are kept in sync, so the prompt only needs to be answered one time.

 ```{% command="nx release --first-release --dry-run" %}